 Make the academic programme contribute contemporary theoretical and practical applications, communicate scientific analysis effectively and enable students apply knowledge and skills for career goals.

-The department aims to develop academically competent and professionally motivated women leaders, equipped with objective and critical thinking who compassionately foster the scientific temper with a sense of social responsibility
+Develop academically and professionally motivated women leaders equipped with objective and critical thinking who foster scientific temper with a sense of social responsibility.